Child protection structures

 • Co-construct a personalized project with the person being supported.

-• Base support on "Living with" and sharing daily life by maintaining close relationships.
+• Base support on "Living with" and sharing daily life through the maintenance of close relationships.

 Main source of funding

-Financed by the Département, the State (in the case of judicial protection), ESSMS or families (in the case of psychological disorders and adjustment difficulties).
+Financed by the Department, the State (in the case of judicial protection), ESSMS or families (in the case of psychological disorders and adjustment difficulties).

 Professionals involved in care

-• Professionals involved in social, professional and educational support (specialized educators, educational monitors, psychologists, social workers, organizers, etc.
+• Professionals providing support for social, professional and educational life (specialized educators, educational monitors, psychologists, social workers, animators, etc.

 Sector